dannykennedy/graphsby/_items/author_dougcohen.md

 Douglas Cohen is the former editor and publisher of Fusion (alongside Christopher Matthews).
 The Fusion publication was part of the Dream Network in the early 1980s.
 At the time of editing Fusion, he was also the director of Dream Psychology Northwest, a resource center for humanistic education.

-You can see Douglas' profile on the Leadership Institute of Seattle website [here](https://lios.org/our-heritage#3f2c9ee8-69de-44d0-a9a9-ebfa507d1949)
+_You can see Douglas' profile on the Leadership Institute of Seattle website [here](https://lios.org/our-heritage#3f2c9ee8-69de-44d0-a9a9-ebfa507d1949)._